-- Each school entrance area will have a screening station with an assigned staff member wearing appropriate PPE.
+- Each school entrance has a screening station with an assigned staff member wearing appropriate PPE.

-- Each family will be asked to complete a personal screening checklist in the morning before you arrive at school to save time.
-Screening questions will include confirmation that you and your child are symptom free.
+- Each family completes a personal screening checklist in the morning before arriving at school.
+Screening questions include confirmation that you and your child are symptom free.
 Symptoms include fever or chills, cough, shortness of breath, muscle or body aches, headache, sore throat, congestion or runny nose, nausea or vomiting and diarrhea.

 Will parents be allowed in the school?

-We have decided that, for the month of August at least, parents will NOT be allowed inside the schools.
-We made this change after much thought and discussion with other program owners and administrators, EEC as well as the PVP team.
-We feel that to best track people inside school and to minimize risk, the children will be escorted, by a PVP teacher at your check in point, to his or her classroom.
-We will send out the procedures for drop off and pick up in greater detail as we get closer to 8/3.
+No. We have made this change after much thought and discussion with other program owners and administrators, EEC as well as the PVP team.
+Although we welcome families into our schools whenever possible, with the public health guidelines currently in place, we feel that to best track people inside school and to minimize risk, the children will be escorted by a PVP teacher at your check in point to his or her classroom.

 How will children be kept socially distant in the small classrooms?
 Will my child be in the same seat for the entire school day?

 Absolutely not.
-Children will be free to move about and we will redirect if necessary to encourage them to work/play in small groups.
-We will also work on reducing the number of children in any given area by increasing the number of learning areas and providing materials that are easily disinfected.
+Children are free to move about and we will redirect if necessary to encourage them to work/play in small groups.
+We also work on reducing the number of children in any given area by increasing the number of learning areas and providing materials that are easily disinfected.

-- Centers will be designed to limit the number of children (2) in any area at a given time.
+- Centers are designed to limit the number of children (2) in any area at a given time.

-- We will reduce the amount of materials and furniture in the classroom to create additional space.
+- We have reduced the amount of materials and furniture in the classroom to create additional space.

-- We will work in small groups for activities and all adults will wear face coverings.
+- We work in small groups for activities and all adults will wear face coverings.

-- We will stagger mealtimes and/or separate children into small groups.
+- We stagger mealtimes and/or separate children into small groups.

-- We will increase outdoor time and outdoor activities.
+- We have increased outdoor time and outdoor activities.

-- All children will have an individual container for art supplies (Crayons, markers, scissors, paint brushes etc.)
+- All children have an individual container for art supplies (Crayons, markers, scissors, paint brushes etc.)

-- Children will be discouraged to bring any toys from home with the exclusion of Lovies.
+- Children are discouraged to bring any toys from home with the exclusion of Lovies.